Report Parameter Editor

 Note: Download links are available in the Report Parameter Editor and will allow the user to download a report based on the selected parameters.
 If the report has a facility parameter, the download links will not be shown until after a facility is selected, to prevent empty report output.
 These download links do not require the report to be saved.

-The parameters are grouped in tabs and each tab can be expanded to show all parameters by clicking on the name of the tab.
-The images below provide an example of the Report Parameter Editor for an Analytical Results II report and selection of the Location tab.
+The parameters are grouped in a tree structure and each group node can be expanded to show all parameters by clicking on the name of the group.
+The images below provide an example of the Report Parameter Editor for an Analytical Results II report and selection of the Location and Sample groups.

 Many reports include facility as an input parameter.
 Use the Facility Chooser to select a facility.